SNAP Benefits in Maine: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To get started, link your EBT card, make a purchase, and scan your receipt to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target and Walmart.
+To get started, link your EBT card.
+After a purchase, scan your receipt with the app to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.